Profitability ratios measure the company ability to generate profitable sales from its resources (assets).

 Profitability Ratios (Summary)

-The financial data reveals several notable trends in profitability and returns over the analyzed periods.
+The financial data reveals significant fluctuations and trends in profitability and return metrics over the observed periods.

 Return on Sales